nboy1/admob-for-flash-android-GMA-21.0.0/README.md

-# this just android version doesn't encloud IOS - admob-for-flash-android
+# this just ANDROID version doesn't encloud IOS - admob-for-flash-android
 this is admob for flash android ANE and it is a personnel update to  " lilili87222 / admob-for-flash  ANE"